Misfortunes of the Java Programming Language

 Java variables are a hybrid of primitive and object, and one clear way to implement a common behavior for == is to say it means “identical”.

 In C++ terms, the == operator performs pointer equality, rather than object equality.
-The Java developers were thinking in terms of pointers as references… there are other instances of this.
+The Java developers were thinking in terms of pointers as references… there are other instances of such thinking in Java.

 But unfortunately, and the symbol looks like “equals”, and the Java meaning is unlike our previous experience with == in other languages, so this choice has resulted in mistakes and confusion.